PredictiveEcology/Require/README.md

 ```
 ## Timings

 `Require` has been optimized for speed.
 While `pak` is fast, in many cases `Require` is faster.
-Below, in cases where all packages are already installed, `Require` is 3-40x faster.
+Below, in cases where all packages are already installed (i.e., a standard day-to-day work situation), `Require` is 3-40x faster.
 ```r
 # First time run, before cache exists
 > library(pak)